tldr-pages/tldr/pages/linux/eww.md

 # eww

-> Implement your own custom widgets.
+> Implement your own custom widgets in any window manager.
 > More information: <https://elkowar.github.io/eww>.

 - Start the daemon: